aldelaro5/Bug-Fables-Internal-Docs/docs/Entities/NPCControl/ObjectTypes/BreakableRock.md

 - 4: 84BF6B (light green)
 - 5: A03F70 (light magenta)

-Then, the tag of this object is set to `DroppletPass` with a layer of 13 (NoDigGround) This was supposed to allow a [Dropplet](Dropplet.md) to pass through the rock instead of colliding with it, but the tag is overriden to `Object` later making this not work.
+The tag of this object is set to `DroppletPass` with a layer of 13 (NoDigGround) This was supposed to allow a [Dropplet](Dropplet.md) to pass through the rock instead of colliding with it, but the tag is overriden to `Object` later making this not work.

 The following occurs:
 - entity.`rotater` tag is set to `Hornable` which allows PlayerControl to get a green ! emoticon when getting 2.5 or lower distance from the grass for 5 frames